cs1302uga/cs1302-tutorials/javafx/javafx.md

    ```java
    Button button = new Button("Click me!");
    ```
-   This creates a `Button` object, however, it will NOT automatically appear in the app's GUI!
+   This creates a `Button` object; however, it will NOT automatically appear in the app's GUI!

 1. To add the `Button` object to the GUI, you need to add it to the scene.
    Here, we will add the button as a child of the `HBox` object already contained in the scene graph.